 1.3.
 What Is GNOME Classic?

-- Themenu is displayed at the top left of the screen.
+- The Applications menu is displayed at the top left of the screen.
 It gives the user access to applications organized into categories.
 The user can also open the

-Activities Overviewfrom that menu.The top bar.
-It gives the user quick access to important folders, for example or .menu is displayed next to the menu on the
+Activities Overviewfrom that menu.The Places menu is displayed next to the Applications menu on the top bar.
+It gives the user quick access to important folders, for example Downloads or Pictures.

 - The taskbar.

 - The taskbar is displayed at the bottom of the screen, and features:

 - a notification icon displayed next to the window list,

 - a short identifier for the current workspace and total number of available workspaces displayed next to the notification icon.

 - In GNOME Classic, the number of workspaces available to the user is by default set to 4.

 - Window titlebars in GNOME Classic feature the minimize and maximize buttons that let the user quickly minimize the windows to the window list, or maximize them to take up all of the space on the desktop.